antosubash/AbpMicroservice/readme.md

 - If you are new to Angular, you can find the documentation [here](https://angular.io/docs).
 - If you are new to Swagger, you can find the documentation [here](https://swagger.io/docs/).
 - If you are new to Openiddict, you can find the documentation [here](https://documentation.openiddict.com/guides/getting-started.html/).

-## Support

-If you need any help, you can create an issue or contact me on [Twitter](https://twitter.com/antosubash).